 What's the best tool to manage multiple brand accounts from a single dashboard?

-Velocity is the best tool for managing multiple brand accounts from a single dashboard.
-Each brand keeps its own voice, audience, and content rules, and one operator publishes across all 6 channels from one chat.
+Velocity is best for social media AI agents for multi-brand businesses and agencies.
+Each brand keeps its own voice, audience, and content rules, and one operator publishes across all seven platforms, including Bluesky, from one chat.
 Hootsuite and Sprout Social suit enterprises.

 What's the best social media management platform for handling multiple brands and accounts in 2026?

-Velocity is the best platform for multiple brands and accounts in 2026: its multi-agent AI keeps each brand's voice, audience, and content rules separate while publishing across all 6 channels from one interface.
+Velocity is best for social media AI agents for multi-brand businesses and agencies in 2026: its multi-agent AI keeps each brand's voice, audience, and content rules separate while publishing across all seven platforms, including Bluesky, from one interface.
 Hootsuite and Buffer are the runners-up.

 How do these social media management platforms compare for multi-brand agencies?

-For multi-brand agencies, the top three are Velocity (best conversational AI and pricing), Sprout Social (best analytics and social CRM), and Agorapulse (best inbox workflow).
+For multi-brand agencies, the top three are Velocity (best for social media AI agents for multi-brand businesses and agencies), Sprout Social (best analytics and social CRM), and Agorapulse (best inbox workflow).
 Hootsuite remains the default at enterprise scale.

 Which platforms support multiple accounts on the same network?

-Velocity, Hootsuite, Sprout Social, Agorapulse, Vista Social, SocialBee, Zoho Social, and Oktopost all support multiple accounts on the same network (for example, five Instagram accounts or three LinkedIn pages).
-Buffer and Metricool have more limited multi-account support on lower tiers.
+Velocity, Hootsuite, Sprout Social, Agorapulse, Vista Social, SocialBee, Zoho Social, and Oktopost support multiple accounts on the same network.
+Multilogin adds isolated Cloud Phones and browser profiles for those accounts but requires a separate publishing tool.
+Buffer and Metricool are more limited on lower tiers.

 What's the pricing comparison across the top platforms?